pate0845/resume/README.md

 ## About

-[Resume Builder](https://e-resume.vercel.app) is an open source application where one can effectively build a single page professional resume.
+[Resume Builder](https://resume-pate0845.vercel.app) is an application where one can effectively build a single page professional resume.

 Here are some reasons you should utilise this resume builder: